Drug and Alcohol Use in Shreveport, LA

 Having a variety of programs to choose from can be both overwhelming and helpful.
 We are here to give you more information on the things you might want to consider to help make the decision process go a little smoother.
 From this page, you can learn whether it is better for you to travel for treatment or stay in Shreveport.
 Along with programs and services offered in this city.
-For additional information, please call us at 504-384-7870.
+For additional knowledge on these topics please call us at 504-384-7870.

 Help is Around the Corner

 A city of the size of Shreveport can offer several treatments and services for you to choose from.
 Many facilities offer inpatient programs, where the patient can live at the treatment center while getting treated.
 Several facilities offer detox and other treatment services.
 For outpatient, patients can continue living at home and attend treatment at the treatment center.
-Several facilities offer detox, intensive treatment, and standard treatment services.
+Several facilities offer detox, standard treatment services, and intensive treatment.
 Residential facilities in the area offer both short and long-term services.
 Residential programs offer a place to live while getting treated elsewhere and provides all-day care in a non-hospital setting.

 Opioids treatments offered in many facilities include SAMHSA-certified opioid treatment, buprenorphine, and naltrexone programs.
-Additional specialized services may include mental and substance use disorders, victims of sexual abuse, and customs of domestic violence.
+Additional specialized services may include mental and substance use disorders and specialized care for those who have endured horrors such as domestic and/or sexual abuse.
 One single facility also offers services for members of the LGBTQ+ community.

 Stepping Away from Your Addiction